malintha/multi_uav_simulator/readme.md

 **Formation Control Goal Publishing**

 The example script ``publish_words.py`` publishes locations to the drones such that it can visualize a word, one letter-at-a-time using a formation of 10 drones.
+It computes a bipartite matching to find the least distance matching drones, then issue collision-free trajectory waypoints to be tracked using the internal geometric controller in a decentralized manner.

     python publish_words.py HELLO